About NPO

 Executive Director

-Based in Nashville, his performing focus is on the creation of new music, having been involved in the commissioning and world premieres of over thirty works.
-Alan has performed in spaces ranging from the Zeitgeist Art Gallery to the Schermerhorn Symphony Center to Carnegie Hall.
-Alan studied primarily with NPO Music Director Chris Norton while earning his Bachelor & Master of Music degrees in percussion performance.
-He spent a year in Dresden studying with Bernhard Schmidt, timpanist with the Dresdner Staatskapelle at the Hochschule für Musik, which included multiple performances at the Dresden Semperoper.
-A core musician with ALIAS Chamber Ensemble, Alan has also performed with the Nashville Symphony Orchestra, Nashville Opera Orchestra, INTERSECTION, Paramount Chamber Players, as a concerto soloist with the NPO (he won our first Concerto Competition!) and Belmont Symphony Orchestras, in various chamber settings, and as a soloist and clinician throughout the southeast.
+When not arts administer-ing, Alan can be heard performing new music, having been involved in the commissioning and world premieres of over thirty works.
+Alan has performed in spaces ranging from the Zeitgeist Art Gallery to Carnegie Hall.
+Alan studied primarily with Chris Norton while earning his Bachelor & Master of Music degrees in percussion performance.
+He spent a year studying at the Dresden Hochschule für Musik, which included multiple performances at the Dresden Semperoper.
+Alan has performed with the Nashville Symphony Orchestra, ALIAS Chamber Ensemble, Nashville Opera, Nashville Ballet, INTERSECTION, Paramount Chamber Players, and more.
+He directed the Nashville premiere of John Luther Adams’ Inuksuit in 2015.
+Alan has arranged over a dozen works for a variety of instruments, and has completed a full-length Latin requiem mass for a cappella chorus.

 Board of Directors